-In January 2010, the Financial Accounting Standards Board, or the FASB, issued Accounting Standards Update, or ASU 2010-06, Improving Disclosures about Fair Value Measurements, which requires additional information in the roll-forward of Level 3 assets and liabilities, including the presentation of purchases, sales, issuances and settlements on a gross basis.
+In January 2010, the FASB issued ASU 2010-06, Improving Disclosures about Fair Value Measurements, which requires additional information in the roll-forward of Level 3 assets and liabilities, including the presentation of purchases, sales, issuances and settlements on a gross basis.
 This ASU impacts disclosures only.
-We adopted this guidance in the first quarter of 2011.
+We adopted this ASU in the first quarter of 2011.